-Think Before You Text, Tweet or Speak!
+Piety Demands We Think Before We Text, Tweet or Speak!

 While it is certainly true that great good can come from the tongue, it is also true that it can stir up immense enmity and strife.
 The tongue, despite it being a small organ of the body, has an influence wholly disproportionate to its size.
 How many conflicts, divisions, divorces and distresses have been triggered by angry words and unbridled tongues!
-Regretably, the tongue as a source of evil is something our communicative and social-networking culture seldom considers.
+Regretably, the tongue as a source of evil is something our communicative, social-networking culture seldom considers.
 In contrast to the modern urge to endlessly yap, yell and yodel (or rather I should say, text, tweet and tag), our ancients recognised that when a carpet of silence is laid, wisdom begins to settle.

-As part of his celebrated and encyclopedic anthology of transmitted prayers from the Prophet, peace be upon him, al-Adhkar, Imam al-Nawawi (d.676H/1277CE) devotes a separate chapter on the obligation to guard the tongue and the merits of silence.
+As part of his celebrated and encyclopedic anthology of transmitted du‘as from the Prophet ﷺ, called: al-Adhkar, Imam al-Nawawi (d.676H/1277CE) devotes a chapter on the obligation to guard the tongue and the merits of silence.
 The following is a translation of the opening segments of that discussion:

-‘Know that it is required of every legally responsible person (mukallaf) that they guard their tongue from all types of speech, save that which contains an overriding benefit.
+‘Know that it is required of every legally responsible person (mukallaf) that they guard their tongue from all speech, save that which contains overriding benefit.
 Whenever speaking or keeping silent are equal in their benefits, then the Sunnah is to refrain from speaking.
 For speech which begins as permissible can quickly degenerate into what is forbidden or disliked.
 In fact, this occurs a lot, or is more often the habit; and there is no substitute for safety.

-It is related in the Sahihs of al-Bukhari [no.2018] and Muslim [no.47]; on the authority of Abu Hurayrah, may God be pleased with him; who relates that the Prophet, peace be upon him, declared: ‘Whoever believes in God and the Last Day, let him speak well or keep quiet.’
+It is related in the Sahihs of al-Bukhari [no.2018] and Muslim [no.47]; via Abu Hurayrah, may God be pleased with him; who relates that the Prophet ﷺ said: “Whoever believes in God and the Last Day, let him speak well or keep quiet.”

-I say: The soundness of this hadith is agreed upon and contains an explicit stipulation that one must not speak unless one’s words are good and that the benefit in doing so is clear and preponderant.
+I say: The soundness of this hadith is agreed upon and it contains an explicit stipulation that one must not speak unless one’s words are good and that the benefit in doing so is clear and preponderant.
 Whenever there is uncertainty about the benefit being preponderant or not, one remains silent.
 Imam al-Shafi’i, may God have mercy upon him, has said: “When one intends to speak, let him think before he does so.
 If there is an overriding benefit, let him speak; if in doubt, let him desist from speaking until the benefit is clear.”‘1

-Today, such wisdom has been largely thrown to the wind, to be replaced by hasty, trigger-happy texting and tweeting (the upshot of which can be damaging and damning, in both this world and the life to come).
-Let’s not let our tongues, or our activities on social media, become the nail in the coffin of our spirituality.
+Today, such wisdom has been largely thrown to the wind, to be replaced by hasty, trigger-happy texting or tweeting (the upshot of which can be damaging and damning, in both this world and the life to come).
+Let’s not let our tongues or activities on social media, become the nail in the coffin of our spirituality.
 As the Prophet, peace be upon him, once said whilst pointing to his tongue: ‘Restrain this.
 Is there anything that topples people on their faces into Hellfire other than the harvests of their tongues?’2